fastapi-practices/fastapi_best_architecture_ui_arco/README.md

 the [FastAPI Best Architecture](https://github.com/fastapi-practices/fastapi_best_architecture)

 > [!CAUTION]
-> Please keep in mind that at the moment it is only intended as a demo of the effect and not for production!
+> This is not recommended for production!

 ## Run